johannesugb/johannesugb.github.io/_posts/2026-03-23-mesh-shaders-for-everything.md

 ![Animated, skinned 3D models)](/assets/images/meshletskinningcullingscreenshotmanyskinnedmeshes.png)
 _Figure 1: A screenshot of our evaluation scene that shows multiple different animated 3D models.
 Notably, instances of the same model type are **not** rendered with instanced rendering, but all are individually animated and rendered—they just use the same animation clips and times._

-The reasons for the better performance of mesh shaders seem to be the elimination of the input assembly stage and improved parallelism.
+The reasons for the better performance of mesh shading seem to be the elimination of the input assembly stage and improved parallelism.
 I also suspected ordering guarantees being a factor, but they still apply to some degree according to the [DirectX specification](https://microsoft.github.io/DirectX-Specs/d3d/MeshShader.html).

 ## But What About Tessellation?